 In Chapter Six, four mysterious creatures ride four unnatural horses: a white one, a red one, a black one, and a pale one.
 Only the identity of the fourth rider is surely known: it is Death.

 Dürer’s genius was even able to translate the distinctive colors of the horses into a black-and-white medium, making the characters recognizable through weapons and order of apparition.
 In fact, the horsemen seem to appear from background to foreground, slightly overlapping, in the same order as they appear in the book.
 The parallel lines crossing the image give both a direction and a middle tone.
 The lines also create the illusion that the horsemen are actually riding across the composition from left to right.
-Meanwhile the tone allows the figures to powerfully emerge through contrast.
+Meanwhile, the tone allows the figures to powerfully emerge through contrast.
 Finally, the lines are used to recreate the Mouth of Hell, just in a slightly diagonal direction (upper left).

-This watercolor is extremely energetic, more definitely directed towards the upper right.
+This watercolor is extremely energetic, more definitely directed toward the upper right.
 Like in Dürer’s woodcut, a figure in the upper part of the work seems to be an angelic presence.
 This is suggested by feathers and is probably an image of divine protection.
-In this work, colors help to give a precise identity to the figures without adding further detail, and especially creating the atmosphere of a nightmare.
+In this work, colors help to give a precise identity to the figures without adding further detail, especially creating the atmosphere of a nightmare.

 Chapter Twelve opens with the appearance of a very particular woman:

-“A great and wondrous sign appeared in heaven: a woman clothed with the sun, with the moon under her feet and a crown of twelve stars on her head.
-She was pregnant and cried out in pain as she was about to give birth.”Revelation 12:1,2
+A great and wondrous sign appeared in heaven: a woman clothed with the sun, with the moon under her feet and a crown of twelve stars on her head.
+She was pregnant and cried out in pain as she was about to give birth.

-The impact of this majestic Woman, generally identified as the Virgin Mary but in other opinions an allegory of the Church itself, fascinated many artists.
+The impact of this majestic woman, generally identified as the Virgin Mary but in other opinions, an allegory of the Church itself fascinated many artists.
 These included the Flemish master Peter Paul Rubens.
 He created an oil sketch of the subject, meant to serve as the modello for a vast altarpiece.

-Two hundred years before the Sistine Chapel, the painter Buonamico Buffalmacco realized two related frescoes representing the Last Judgment and Hell, in the Cemetery of Pisa.
+Two hundred years before the Sistine Chapel, painter Buonamico Buffalmacco realized two related frescoes representing the Last Judgment and Hell in the Cemetery of Pisa.
 In Gothic art, artists should follow a canon for the representations.
-For example, they should include the New Jerusalem at the top of the work and Christ dividing the scene into good people and damned ones.
+For example, they should include the New Jerusalem at the top of the work and Christ dividing the scene into good people and the damned.
 Although not breaking these rules, Buffalmacco introduced some very interesting and original elements.

 In the 20th century, some painters rediscovered the apocalyptic theme.
 However, they did not represent specific scenes, but rather the feelings of uncertainty and fear which permeates a possible end of the world.

 Being the father of abstract modern art, Wassily Kandinsky made his own Last Judgment without figures.
-He “only” used colors and forms that could effectively represent the strong emotions evoked by the Apocalypse.
+He “only” used colors and forms that could effectively represent the strong emotions evoked by the apocalypse.
 The center of the painting has a small, irregular, black shape.
 Surrounding it is a vortex of colored lines and dots.
 Open-ended and closed shapes overlap colors and dots.
 This circular motion may recall the tumultuous movement downwards into Hell.